If you’re an accounting professional struggling to take a full hour for lunch, or take a lunch break at all, then you're not alone.

 The scope of many accounting roles has seen significant growth in the past few years, and employers are increasingly looking for accountants to take an active role in helping to drive and shape company strategy.

-“Managers need to be aware of the detrimental impact that this can have on the morale and productivity of staff, potentially leading to burnout when finance professionals feel under pressure not to take much needed breaks to relax and recharge during the day,” Marcus added.
+“Managers need to be aware of the detrimental impact that this can have on the morale and productivity of staff, potentially leading to burnout when finance professionals feel under pressure not to take much needed breaks to relax and recharge during the day,” Lucy added.

 The study also revealed that over half of accounting professionals would consider leaving a job due to long working long hours affecting their work-life balance.